 Petaluma City Schools offers a wide variety of coaching opportunities, both paid and volunteer.
 All paid coaching vacancies are posted on EdJoin.
-Please click here for coaching vacancies in our District.
+Please visit EdJoin for coaching vacancies in our District.
 If you are interested in being a volunteer coach, please contact the Athletic Director at the school you would like to support.

-The Process for Clearing New Paid Coaches includes fingerprints and specialized certifications, courses and trainings.
-In addition, all paid coaches must obtain an ASCC (Activity Supervisor Clearance Certificate) as required by the State of California.
+The Process for Clearing New Paid Coaches includes fingerprints and specialized certifications, courses, and training.

 ERIC PAREDES SUDDEN CARDIAC ARREST PREVENTION ACT